A few weeks ago, I got a call from a friend I haven’t spoken to in a while. He asked me, did you hear about Paul?

 Yet, most people in the western world eat FOUR TIMES that amount of fat.

 You are probable wondering how a vegan, or WFPB (Whole Food Plant Based) diet compares to the raw food diet, in the context of heart disease.

 It is very likely that within our lifetime we will not see studies done on people eating low fat, raw food diets and the effect on diseases; simply because healthy raw food diets are not commercially sound for our capitalist system.
 Who’s going to pay for such studies, MacDonald’s?
 Pepsi?
 Big Pharma?
 The government?
 I don’t think so.

-We do, however, have common sense, and sciences, such as Natural Hygiene, point us in the right direction.
-The great advantage of adopting a raw, or mostly raw, high fruit, plant based diet is that – since we eat a lot of our calories from fresh fruit and greens, this massively reduces the amount of fat and salt we consume, resulting in a healthier heart, as well as avoiding many other diseases.
+We do, however, have common sense, and sciences such as Natural Hygiene point us in the right direction.
+The great advantage of adopting a raw, or mostly raw, high fruit, plant-based diet is that, since we consume a significant portion of our calories from fresh fruit, this dramatically reduces the amount of fat and salt we intake.
+This, in turn, leads to a healthier heart, as well as helps prevent many other diseases.

 One of the main sources of harmful fat in vegan, and non-vegan diets is the use of oils (whether is olive, coconut, or other vegetable oils).
 We do not use oils in low fat, raw food diets.

 A study done by Dr. Robert Vogel at the University of Maryland and reported in the Journal of the American College of Cardiology found that olive oil (considered to be the “healthiest” of oils); reduces blood flow in arteries by 31 percent after consumption, which is rather shocking.

 The study also found that olive oil injures the inner lining of the arteries (called endothelium).
 This damage causes inflammation, which leads to atherosclerosis.

 There’s nothing wrong with fat; we’d die without it.
 But it’s critical that we eat it in the right amounts and in the right form.